About Jennifer

 For me, it was my social life that got me up and out each day for school.
 The learning part, not so much.
 It wasn’t until my sophomore year in college that my Anthropology professor told me that I wasn’t a good test taker.

-She replied, “You never miss a class.
+“You never miss a class.
 You always participate.
-Your assignments are always submitted on time, but when it comes to taking multiple choice tests, you’re not able to show what you know.
+Your assignments are always submitted on time, but when it comes to testing, you’re not able to show what you know.
 Your tests don’t show who you are as a learner.”

 Strength - Based